sipstack/www/src/views/pages/resources/blog/why-the-do-not-call-list-won't-protect-you-from-spam/content.md

 ## Does the Do No Call Registry Totally Prevent Robocalls?

 Unfortunately not.
-While there will certainly be a decrease in the number of robocalls you receive, registering will not eliminate them altogether.
+While there will certainly be a decrease in the number of robocalls you receive, registering your number will not eliminate them altogether.
 There are a number of reasons for this.

 ## 1. Domestic vs. Overseas Callers